supa2/Automaton/Introduction.md

 ```

 Another unfamiliar thing in the Arduino world is the use of Lambda Expressions.
 The use of a separate callback function makes the code more fragmented.
-By using a so called lambda expression (only available in the Arduino IDE since version 1.6.6) we can keep the code together.
+By using a so called lambda expression (only available in the Arduino IDE since version 1.6.6) we can keep the code that defines the button nicely together.

 ```c++
 void setup() {